guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Orchestration/Kubernetes.md

 >[!info]
 >A <code style="color:#98971a">kubectl</code> <strong style="color: white">context</strong> is a <strong style="color: #b16286">group of access parameters</strong>, including a cluster, a user, and a namespace.

+<span style="color:#98971a">Helm</span> <span style="color: #3588E9">--></span> package manager running on Kubernetes, it simplifies micro services management.
+- <span style="color:#d65d0e">Chart</span> <span style="color: #3588E9">--></span> a Helm package which contains all of the recourse definitions necessary to run an application, tool, or service inside of a kubernetes cluster.
+	- it contains the template and configuration which is required for the kubernetes resource execution --> templates are converted into YAML files
+	- when helm chart is executed, Helm executes the resource on the Kubernetes cluster.
+	- instead of writing separate yaml files for each application, the user can simply create a helm chart and let Helm deploy the application to the cluster.
+	- it can be customized when deploying it on different kubernetes cluster.
+	- Helm CLI commands can be executes on helm charts
+- <span style="color:#d65d0e">Release</span> <span style="color: #3588E9">--></span> an instance of chart running in a Kubernetes cluster.
+One chart can often be installed many times into the same cluster.
+And each time it is installed, a new release is created.
+- <strong style="color: #d79921">Helm commands</strong>
+	- `helm repo list` --> show all helm repositories
+	- `helm repo add <name> <url>` --> add helm repo
+	- `helm repo remove <name>` --> deletes a helm repo

+>[!info]
+>when the helm command is triggered, it will download the chart which have the templates.
 ###### <strong style="color: #d79921">Container D</strong>

 Kubernetes introduced an interface called <span style="color:#d65d0e">Container Runtime Interface</span> (CRI), which allowed any vendor to work as a container runtime for Kubernetes as long as they adhere to the OCI standards.